csc7/PP5_CI_GDEC/README.md

 - Simpleisbetterthancomplex: https://simpleisbetterthancomplex.com/

-    - By Vitor Freitas, missing line for proper pagination, "paginator.page(page)", https://simpleisbetterthancomplex.com/tutorial/2016/08/03/how-to-paginate-with-django.html, accessed on April 15th, 2022, at 2:00.
+    - By Vitor Freitas, missing line for proper pagination, "paginator.page(page)", and option to address no integers, https://simpleisbetterthancomplex.com/tutorial/2016/08/03/how-to-paginate-with-django.html, accessed on April 15th, 2022, at 2:00.

 - Stripe: